bocadilloproject/bocadillo/docs/getting-started/README.md

 ![](/asgi.png)

-**Bocadillo is an async web framework because it speaks the ASGI language**.
-That's it! ✨
+In short, **Bocadillo is an async web framework because it speaks the ASGI language**.

 This has a number of benefits.
 Among others, you can now build **highly-concurrent web apps and services**, which typically results in **higher throughput** for applications that spend a lot of time on I/O.